joelparkerhenderson/strategy-power-effects/README.md

 ## 4. Production Power + Scale Effects

-### **Definition**
-Production power emerges when increased scale reduces per-unit costs.
+### DefinitionProduction power emerges when increased scale reduces per-unit costs.
 Larger operations spread fixed costs over more units, negotiate better terms, and justify specialized investments impossible at smaller scale.

-### **How It Works**
-Economies of scale create cost advantages that smaller competitors cannot match.
+### How It WorksEconomies of scale create cost advantages that smaller competitors cannot match.
 This is most powerful in high-fixed-cost, low-marginal-cost businesses where each additional unit dramatically improves economics.

-### **Types of Scale Effects**
+### Types of Scale Effects
 **Manufacturing Scale**
 - Fixed costs (factory, equipment) spread over more units
 - Learning effects combined with volume purchasing